Setting up

 Basic method

 Progress through the level killing all enemies and letting Marines get killed, until past the underground bridge.
-Steal a Banshee along the way, but keep it healthy.
-Be armed with the weapons you'll want to enter the spiral path area with (I recommend a fully loaded sniper rifle and rocket launcher), and be fully stocked with grenades.
+Steal a Banshee along the way and keep it healthy.
+Be armed with the weapons you'll want to enter the spiral path area with - I recommend a sniper rifle and rocket launcher - and be fully stocked with grenades.
+In the key work coming up next, you may like to save checkpoints occasionally to consolidate progress, in case anything doesn't work out well enough.

 Difficulty levels

 Even if you're used to playing Halo on Legendary, I recommend using Heroic or lower to begin with as the battling is so much more intense than normal Halo play.
 Heroic will probably feel more like Legendary a lot of the time.
 Setting it up on Legendary would give you a new level of grief entirely.
-Survivable yes, but if you disallow yourself the long-distance luxury of the sniper rifle, you'll sure need to grit your teeth!
+Survivable yes, but if you forbid yourself the long-distance luxury of the sniper rifle, you'll sure need to grit your teeth!

 Refined routine

 This section details a more refined version of the basic method, starting from just before the rising tunnel.
-With a bit of care and patience it should give you the maximum enemy count.
-There are various reasons behind parts of the plan, which are explained along the way.
-Reading through it should be a lot of help with your battle engineering even if you're not going to follow this particular routine.
+With a bit of care and patience it should give you all available enemies except the cloaked Elite (or Elites) in the tower, covered in a separate section as an optional addition.

 Throughout you should avoid damaging enemies, and especially avoid killing them of course.
 You want everyone healthy for the battle.
 If things go badly at any point, you can always revert to your last checkpoint and try again; I won't keep repeating this.